High-schooler and her mother hacked school records to steal homecoming queen election, police say

 Now, the Escambia County School District in Cantonment, a town about 20 miles northwest of Pensacola, Fla., faces a voting scandal at its high school and at Bellview Elementary School, where Carroll was assistant principal.

 The approximately 2,000 students at Tate High School had almost two days, starting on Oct.
-28, to vote for 2020 homecoming court.
+28, to vote for the 2020 homecoming court.
 To cast their votes on Election Runner, a program the school often uses for activities that involved voting, students would need to provide their school identification numbers and birth dates.

 Carroll’s daughter was crowned homecoming queen on Oct.
 31 under the bright football-field lights.
-Flanked by her first and second runner up, she accept a bouquet of red roses and ivory and black sashes proclaiming her title.
+Flanked by her first and second runners-up, she accepted a bouquet of red roses and ivory and black sashes proclaiming her title.

 But some time after the vote had closed, Election Runner contacted the school to warn that dozens of votes had been flagged as fraudulent.